The Large Hadron-Electron Collider at the HL-LHC: Parton Distributions from the LHeC

-The analysis presented here has not made use of the additional information that can be provided at the LHeC in measurements of $F_2^{c,b}$ (see Sect.~\ref{sec:HQ}) or $F_L$.
+The analysis presented here has not made use of the additional information that is provided at the LHeC in the measurements of $F_2^{c,b}$ (see Sect.~\ref{sec:HQ}) or $F_L$.
 The large $x$ situation can be expected to further improve by using LHeC jet data, providing further, direct constraints at large $x$ which, however, have not yet been studied in comparable detail.

 The LHeC is the ideal laboratory to resolve all unknowns of the gluon density, which is the origin for all visible mass in the universe, and one of the particular secrets of particle physics for the gluon cannot directly be observed but is confined inside hadrons.
 It is obvious that resolving this puzzle is an energy frontier DIS task and goal, including electron-ion scattering since the gluon inside heavy matter is known even much less.
 Therefore, the special importance of this part of high energy PDF physics is not primarily related to the smallness of uncertainties: it is about a consistent understanding and resolution of QCD at all regions of spatial and momentum dimensions which the LHeC will explore.